-Are you familiar with the tomatillo?
-It is a plant of the tomato family bearing small, spherical fruit.
+Tomatillos are not baby tomatoes!
+Tomatillos are a part of the tomato family bearing small, spherical fruit.
 Tomatillos (Spanish is toma verde) are a staple in Mexican cuisine.

-Today I have a green salsa recipe that you will love so much you will want to make it year after year.
+Today, I have a green salsa recipe that you will love so much you’ll want to make it summer after summer.
 Tomatillo salsa verde is so very simple, yet so fresh and good chilled, especially on a hot day!

 It will usually begin bearing in 65 days.
-The younger (greener) the tomatillos are, the more zesty.
+The younger (greener) the tomatillos are, the more zesty (but not hot!) .
 From 1 – 1 1/2 inches is perfect.

 Fire Roasted Tomatillo Salsa Verde Recipe